 Subject to the lockup periods described above, certain shareholders are also entitled to registration rights pursuant to the terms of the IRA.
 Taboola has agreed to file a registration statement as soon as practicable upon a request from certain significant shareholders of Taboola to register the resale of certain registrable securities under the Securities Act (such request, a "demand registration"), subject to required notice provisions to other shareholders party thereto.
 Taboola has also agreed to provide customary "piggyback" registration rights with respect to any valid demand registration request.
 Subject to certain circumstances, Taboola is also required to file a resale shelf registration statement to register the resale under the Securities Act of such registrable securities.
-Finally, Taboola has agreed to file a resale shelf registration statement within thirty (30) calendar days after the Closing to register the resale of Taboola Warrants held by the Sponsors.
 The IRA provides that Taboola will pay certain expenses relating to such registrations and indemnify the securityholders against certain liabilities.